Skip to Content

 How do I apply for DTA Child Care in Massachusetts?

-Applications for child care assistance can be done at your local Department of Transitional Assistance (DTA) office.
-Talk to your TAFDC case worker or call (800) 249-2007 for more information on how to apply.
+Applications for DTA child care can be done at your local Department of Transitional Assistance (DTA) office or you may apply online at DTA Connect .

 Massachusetts Supplemental Nutrition Assistance Program (SNAP)